top of page

 Where will services be provided?

-Direct speech therapy and occupational therapy is provided at our office at 40 South Street, Suite 101, Marblehead, MA and at the JCCNS (also in Marblehead).
-Consultations are provided at local homes, schools, and via teletherapy.
+Direct speech therapy and occupational therapy is provided at our office at 40 South Street, Suite 101, Marblehead, MA.
+We also provide therapy to children in the early learning programs at the Lynch/Van Otterloo YMCA and at the JCCNS, both in Marblehead!

 Do you offer therapy on the weekends?